ccattell/completeeconomy/README.md

-# Complete Economy
+# Complete Novus Utilities
-Complete Economy is a "one stop shop" Bukkit plugin which has as objective of satisfying all your economy needs without the need for additional plugins.
+Complete Novus Utilities is a "one stop shop" Bukkit plugin which has as objective of satisfying all your server needs without the need for additional plugins.

 ## Features

-* Basic Economy system
+* Full featured Economy system
 * Custom currency
 * Pay players in exchange for items
 * Interest paid to bank balances